Behavioral Lab FAQs

 If after reviewing the manual and completing the account information form you still have trouble logging in/signing up, please contact the system administrator at: email@example.com

 If you feel uncomfortable completing lab research or are unable to do so (e.g., due to participation in 4994), you are eligible to complete an alternate assignment.
 This assignment will involve reading short research articles and answering questions.
-If you are interested in this assignment, please go to the SONA website and complete the alternate assignments there.
+If you are interested in this assignment, reach out to the lab manager (firstname.lastname@example.org) to be added to the Canvas portal.

 Each alternative assignment is equivalent to a 20-minute lab session.
 You will receive up to 1 credit towards the research requirement for completing each alternative assignment, depending on the quality of your submission.
 If you need multiple credits, you need to complete multiple alternative assignments.